After surgery

 Going home

-You will go home a few days after your operation.
+You'll go home a few days after your operation.
 Your healthcare team will give you an appointment for an outpatient clinic before you leave hospital.
 You may want to take a list of questions to help you remember what you want to say.
 We have suggested some questions you might like to ask.

 We're accredited as a Trusted Information Creator by the Patient Information Forum.
 This means the way we write our resources has been independently assessed as health information you can trust.